 - Students must have at least 1 credit from this category; Courses under the CTE heading also may count for your VPAA credit. - If a student is not completing two years of the same foreign language, then they must have 2 credits from this category - This only applies to students who are in 10th grade during the 2019-2020 school year.

-Course Title & Description Total Credit Art in World Cultures .5
+Course Title & Description Total Credit Advanced Piano Study .5